AnushaNath/assessment-nodejs/README.md

 Run in Postman

-### POST the request to http://localhost:3000/api/v1/parse
+### POST the request using endpoint url /api/v1/parse

 {
 	"data": "JOHN0000MICHAEL0009994567"